pyca/cryptography/docs/index.rst

 Welcome to ``pyca/cryptography``
 ================================

-``cryptography`` includes both high level recipes, and low level interfaces to common cryptographic algorithms such as symmetric ciphers, message digests and key derivation functions.
+``cryptography`` includes both high level recipes and low level interfaces to common cryptographic algorithms such as symmetric ciphers, message digests, and key derivation functions.
 For example, to encrypt something with ``cryptography``'s high level symmetric encryption recipe: